Tata Motors says had 5,800 JLR cars at China port hit by blasts

-NEW DELHI Carmaker Tata Motors Ltd (TAMO.NS) said on Friday 'many' of the 5,800 Jaguar and Land Rover vehicles it had at Tianjin port in China were likely to have been damaged in the recent chemical explosion that killed more than a hundred people.
+NEW DELHI Indian carmaker Tata Motors Ltd (TAMO.NS) said on Friday 'many' of the 5,800 Jaguar and Land Rover vehicles it had at Tianjin port in China were likely to have been damaged in the recent chemical explosion that killed more than a hundred people.

 The company said it has yet to determine the exact extent of the damage, joining other global carmakers such as Volkswagen AG (VOWG_p.DE), Hyundai Motor Co (005380.KS), Toyota Motor Corp (7270.T), Daimler DIAGn.DE and BMW AG (BMWG.DE) that are still counting up their losses.